Data Reference formatting options

 File and image uploads

-The examples are based on the "files" and "images" reference.
-In the case of the firstFile reference there is no difference between JSON and plain.
+The examples are based on the “files” and “images” reference.
+In the case of the firstFile reference, there is no difference between this reference and JSON first result.

 ["https://file1.com", "https://file2.com"]